hai-vr/XYVR/README-DEVELOPER.md

 Main application execution projects:

+- **ui-webview**: This is a WebView2 program that shows a React app that has been built, for use on Windows.
+- **ui-photino**: This is a version of the program being made compatible for Linux and uses Photino instead of WebView2.
+- **ui-webview/src/**: This is the unbuilt React app.
+It is meant to be built using `npm run build-and-copy` so that the .NET program will copy its contents to the desktop app.
 - **program**: This is a developer program to import the data.
 It is not user-friendly whatsoever.
-- **ui-webview**: This is a WebView program that shows a React app that has been built.
-- **ui-webview/src/**: This is the unbuilt React app.
-It is meant to be built using `npm run build` so that the .NET program will copy its contents to the desktop app.

 Core projects:

 - **core** contains data structures shared by many projects in this solution and the repository of Individuals that handles the business logic of ingesting incoming data.
 - **development-scaffold** loads and saves the data; mainly into JSON files.
+- **ui-backend**: This bridges the React UI with the core objects.

 External system projects: